MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - To learn more about Office 365 Calling Plans, see [Phone System and Calling Plans](calling-plan-landing-page.md) and [Calling Plans for Office 365](calling-plans-for-office-365.md).

-- You can only assign toll and toll-free service phone numbers that you got in the **Microsoft Teams admin center** or transferred from another service provider to Phone System call queues.
+- You can only assign toll and toll-free service phone numbers that you got in the **Microsoft Teams admin center** or transferred from another service provider to Cloud call queues.
 To get and use toll-free service numbers, you need to set up Communications Credits.

     > [!NOTE]
     > User (subscriber) phone numbers can't be assigned to call queues - only service toll or toll-free phone numbers can be used.

-- When you are distributing the incoming calls from an Phone System call queue, these clients are supported for call agents:
+- When you are distributing the incoming calls from a Cloud call queue, these clients are supported for call agents:

   - Skype for Business desktop client 2016 (32 and 64-bit versions)